 Both the Communication Department and the College of Arts & Sciences have updated information regarding a host of organizations that have internships available to undergraduate students, but the exact number and variety of openings changes each semester.
 Look for opportunities sent to Communication students via email.
 In addition, check the university Handshake website maintained by the Career Center.

 You also can find internship opportunities on your own, through personal networking, via the web, or by talking to a faculty member here at VU.

 Regardless of how you find your internship opportunity, you should first determine whether it requires you to receive academic credit.
 Even if your COM specialization requires an internship, this does not mean that you have to receive credit for it; however, particular organizations may require that you receive credit in order to participate in their internship program.
 Either way, you can receive payment from the organization—just because you receive a small stipend or salary, in other words, doesn’t mean that you have to forego the academic credit in the process (but in reality expect most internships to be unpaid).

-If you are doing an internship for no credit, but the internship is meant to fulfill the requirement within your COM specialization (including Journalism, Public Relations, or Media Production), you must first have the internship approved by the faculty area coordinator and then fill out the necessary forms with Mrs. Maria DiStefano in the COM department office.
+If you are doing an internship for no credit, but the internship is meant to fulfill the requirement within your COM specialization (including Journalism, Public Relations, or Media Production), you must first have the internship approved by the faculty area coordinator and then fill out the necessary forms.

 First set up a meeting with our Department’s Internship Coordinator, Prof. Juanita Weaver.
 She will be able to talk to you about the internships that best fit your specific interest in Communication, will help you determine whether you meet the requirements for internships, will approve a given internship as meeting the requirements for Communication credit, and will assist you in taking the next step in the application process.
 After receiving approval from Prof. Weaver or the COM Department Chair, to register for internship credit you will fill out an application on the OUS website or visit the OUS office.